garytse89/DiscoverMeteor/README.md

 - Files are automatically located and loaded for you - this is a nice Meteor perk
 - Handlebars template is used here in HTML, where the main syntax is {{#each}}..{{/each}}, {{#if}} etc.
 - Template.myTemplate.helpers({}) (where myTemplate is the name of your template, such as postList) lets you define sample data and functions to use, the equivalent of an Angular scope function or model.
+- collections are the model/data that are synced between the client and the server.
+You declare them globally without the var keyword, such as Posts = new Meteor.Collection('posts'), then you can immediately access them using `meteor mongo` in the command line, Posts.find().fetch() in the Chrome browser, or return Posts.find() in the template helper